 On March 3, 1991, minutes after midnight, George Holliday, the owner of a local L.A. plumbing company, was awakened by sirens and helicopters.
 He grabbed his handheld Sony camera — so new it was still in the box — walked to his terrace and started filming; what he caught was jarring.
 Four police officers were savagely beating a black man with batons.
 About a dozen police officers stood outside the vicinity and watched.
 A crowd of around 20 people looked on from afar.
 Some were pleading with the officers to stop.
 Bystanders were yelling, “Don’t kill him.”

-Altogether, Holliday captured 12 minutes of footage.
+Altogether, Holliday, who died on Sunday, September 21, of COVID-19, captured 12 minutes of footage.
 Ninety seconds of that footage would become arguably the most infamous piece of imagery of all time: The Rodney King tape, which sparked the 1992 L.A. riots a year later when the four officers involved in the beating were acquitted of all charges.

 All of this because of the actions of a 31-year-old plumber.
 And that’s one of the essential aspects of going viral: sometimes the details get lost, even as the image is still clear.